Encrypted

 • Community distrust remains high

-If Baltimore's crime rates are finally improving, and the department is supposedly making progress on consent decree reforms, why did they choose this moment to reduce public oversight?
-The timing suggests encryption isn't about safety—it's about control.
+If Baltimore's crime rates were finally improving and the department was making progress on consent decree reforms, why did officials choose that moment to cut public oversight?
+The timing doesn't point to safety.
+It points to control.

-Baltimore's local news ecosystem was already struggling before encryption.
-The combination of reduced scanner access and newsroom cuts has created significant blind spots.
+Baltimore's local news ecosystem was already under strain before encryption.
+The combination of reduced scanner access and newsroom cuts has left the city with real blind spots.

 The Sun's newsroom shrank from approximately 450 journalists to about 70-80.
 Buyouts and departures took decades of institutional knowledge.
 The paper was purchased by Sinclair executive David D. Smith in 2024, with at least 20 journalists leaving citing concerns about editorial direction.